 The Sishi zuanyao 四時纂要 "A compilation of important [activities] during the four seasons" is an agricultural treatise from the Tang period 唐 (618-907).
-It comprises 5 juan "scrolls" and was written by a certain Han E 韓鄂 of which virtually nothing is known.
+It is 5 juan "scrolls" long and was written by a certain Han E 韓鄂, also written 韓諤, of which virtually nothing is known.
 He lived at the end of the 9th century and was distantly related to Han Xiu 韓休, a Counsellor-in-chief of Emperor Xuanzong 唐玄宗 (r.
 712-755).
 The Sishi zuanyao is not included in the imperial bibliography of the official dynastic history Jiutangshu 舊唐書, but in that of the Xintangshu 新唐書, and in many Song period 宋 (960-1279) bibliographies.

 The Sishi zuanyao was first printed in 996 but was lost at an early date.
 In 1960 a Korean print from 1590 was discovered in Japan which was itself a reprint from a Chinese edition printed in 996.
 This copy was published by the Yamamoto shoten 山本書店 press in 1961.
 Miao Qiyu 繆啟愉 wrote a commentary (Sishi zuanyao jiaoshi 四時纂要校釋), published in 1981.
 Only a small part of the original text seems to be lost, while some other paragraphs appear to have been inserted at a later date.

 Li Qitan 林其錟 (1994).
 "Sishi zuanyao 四時纂要", in: Zhongguo xueshu mingzhu tiyao 中國學術名著提要, Jingji 經濟, Shanghai: Fudan daxue chubanshe, p.
 134.